nGendzo/rock-paper-scissors/README.md

 # rock-paper-scissors

-This is my first javascript project after learning programming fundamentals.
-I'm going to make a simple implementation of grade-school classic “rock paper scissors”.
+This is my first project using Javascript, DOM manipulation methods, HTML and CSS.
+With combining all these tools, I made a simple implementation of grade-school classic game called “Rock Paper Scissors”.

-Game is played trough browser console!